 Today, we know there are 17 essential plant nutrients.
 If one of these nutrients is deficient, then plant growth will be reduced — even when all other essential nutrients are adequately supplied.
 In other words, maximum yield potential can only be achieved when the proper balance of nutrients is in place.

 Essential nutrients require three of the following conditions:

-“It’s important to remember the next step in crop nutrition,” says Curt Woolfolk, senior agronomist at The Mosaic Company.
+“It’s important to remember the next step in crop nutrition,” says Curt Woolfolk, Manager of Crop Nutrition Technologies for The Mosaic Company.
 “Balanced crop nutrition is more than just knowing the nutrients required for plant growth — it’s providing a crop the right ratio of nutrients it needs throughout its life cycle.”

 Based on crop type, location, soil type and weather conditions, there are varying requirements for success.
 Multiple factors need to be taken into consideration, including which nutrient(s) is deficient, the rate to apply, and the method and timing of application.

 Determining the right ratio for a crop and achieving balanced crop nutrition require a complete soil analysis.
 “I can’t stress enough the importance of soil testing,” Woolfolk says.
 “The more complete, the better, so don’t just stop with N, P and K. Measuring the full spectrum of essential nutrients will provide a better picture from year to year.”

 With 4R Nutrient Stewardship in mind, after soil testing, utilize a lab, retailers or crop consultants to determine where soil levels need to be in your region.
 This will help determine a crop nutrition plan that best suits your needs.